Gildan softstyle ringspun navy tee.

 L Chest 40-44" Width 53cm Height 74cm

 Care instructions: Machine wash warm, inside out, with like colours.
 Tumble dry medium.
 Iron inside out.
+Do not iron directly over printed area.
 Do not dry clean.

 Composition: 100% combed ringspun cotton.